DreamCatalyst: Fast and High-Quality 3D Editing via Controlling Editability and Identity Preservation: DreamCatalyst

 \subsection{Diffusion-friendly SDS-based Editing}

-In this section, we propose a specialized formulation of \cref{eqn:18}, which considers diffusion timestep roles and the alignment with the decreasing timestep sampling.
-The design choice of formulation in DreamCatalyst aims to satisfy two conditions: (1) strong identity preservation in high timesteps and (2) reducing identity preservation in low timesteps.
-The first condition, strong identity preservation in high timesteps, reduces the information loss of source features in large levels of noise perturbation.
-This condition enables utilizing the decreasing timestep sampling.
-The second condition, weak identity preservation in low timesteps, leads to synthesizing fine details as the role of diffusion.
+Since our generalized PDS formula allows for explicit control of each term at every timestep, we can fully leverage the controllability to align the 3D editing process with the sampling dynamics of diffusion models.
+Specifically, we propose a specialized formulation of \Cref{eqn:16}, which considers the roles of diffusion timestep and their alignment with the reverse SDEdit process.
+The design choice of formulation in DreamCatalyst aims to satisfy two conditions: (1) strong identity preservation in large timesteps and (2) reducing identity preservation in small timesteps.
+The first condition, strong identity preservation in large timesteps, reduces the information loss of source features in high levels of noise perturbation.
+This condition enables the preservation of the source features in the early diffusion reverse process.
+The second condition, weak identity preservation in small timesteps, leads to synthesizing fine details for 3D editing as the role of diffusion.
 The proposed specialized formulation of DreamCatalyst, which satisfies two conditions, is as follows: